-Sigmund Freud once said that the human psyche is (and will forever be) a love hungry mess; and maybe he was right.
-As in today’s world love and work are 2 important aspects of most human beings and many individuals are seeking the kind of work they love thus making it imperative that we look at how we as organizations love them back; expressed via multiple factors including recognition programs.
+Sigmund Freud once said that the human psyche is (and will forever be) a love-hungry mess, and maybe he was right.
+As in today’s world, love and work are two essential aspects of most human beings.
+Several individuals are seeking the kind of work they love, thus making it imperative.
+So we have to look at how we as organizations love them back; expressed via multiple factors, including recognition programs.

-If you were look at the history of recognition we would find plenty of examples of kings rewarding their servants and soldiers for specific work or craft.
-The first recorded act of recognition was probably 2600 years ago when Cyrus the great of Persia (modern day Iran) recognized workers for their work in building the Jerusalem temple.
-It would appear that 26 centuries later we continue to follow some of the aspects of recognition designed at that point of time.
+If you were looking at the history of recognition, you would find plenty of examples of kings rewarding their servants and soldiers for specific work or craft.
+The first recorded act of appreciation was probably 2600 years ago when Cyrus the Great of Persia (modern-day Iran) recognized workers for their work in building the Jerusalem temple.
+It would appear that 26 centuries later, we continue to follow some of the aspects of recognition designed then.

-Recognition also has a deep rooted cultural aspect; for example; India has been a traditional collectivist community, in which loyalty and family/paternal protectiveness are necessary for survival.
-While focusing on collectivism it also focuses on individualism through achievement of enlightenment.
-This makes for a very unique combination of behaviours and values which are even displayed at work.
+Recognition also has a deep-rooted cultural aspect; for example; India has been a traditional collectivist community, in which loyalty and family protection are necessary for survival.
+While focusing on collectivism, it also focuses on self-reliance through the achievement of enlightenment.
+It makes for a unique combination of behaviors and values to display at work.
 Combined with India’s recent colonial history, we agree with R Gopalakrishnan, Former executive director of Tata Son, when he says “For the Indian manager, his intellectual tradition, his Y-axis, is Anglo-American, and his action vector, his X-axis, is the Indian ethos.”

-It is thus clear that in designing a successful recognition program one has to look at the past but also understand the present and future to be able to create an effective recognition program.
+Thus, to design a successful recognition program, one has to look at not only the past but also the present and future.

-Most traditional recognition programs would focus on providing top down designed and delivered “benefits” or “gift-vouchers”.
+Most traditional recognition programs would focus on providing top-down designed and delivered “benefits” or “gift-vouchers.”
 Such recognition is typically handed over in public ceremonies with a lot of fan-fair and employees walk to the front of the group to accept the bag full of goodies.
-Typically the leadership team forgets about it after the event and very rarely checks back on whether the employee actually used the “coupons” or “vouchers” provided to them as part of the recognition program.
-Research has indicated that typically only 30-50 percent of people actually make use of such “coupons” or “vouchers” for variety of reasons.
-Relevance of such gifts for the employee in their current life situation is a big factor in the same.
-If you are not really extending recognition to make the employee feel truly valued you are not really achieving the operational and strategic objectives through such a program.
-This would most likely become a ritual and people may complain lack of relevance of the program in private.
+Usually, the leadership team forgets about it after the event and rarely checks back on whether the employee used the “coupons” or “vouchers” provided to them as part of the recognition program.
+Research has indicated that only 30-50 percent of people make use of such “coupons” or “vouchers” for a variety of reasons.
+The relevance of such gifts for the employee in their current life situation has a significant factor on the same.
+If you are not extending recognition to make the employee feel genuinely valued, you are not achieving the operational and strategic objectives through such a program.
+It would most likely become a ritual, and people may complain lack of relevance of the program in private.

-Typical traditional recognition programs are heavily dependent on monetary benefits while many studies have indicated that impact of monetary rewards on reinforcing and sustaining positive workplace behaviour is minimal.
-In today’s world social recognition given electronically or even presented in person provides a lot more value than a simple monetary recognition delivered either electronically or socially in person.
-Allowing flexibility for employees to choose from multiple options has hence emerged as an option that many companies adopt in their recognition journey, however in reality its a lazy approach where the old monetary reward is simply converted into points which can then be redeemed online in the electronic super store.
-How employees use these recognition points and what behaviours hence shape the same are largely unknown and ignored.
+Typical traditional recognition programs are heavily dependent on monetary benefits.
+Many studies have indicated that the impact of financial rewards on reinforcing and sustaining positive workplace behavior is minimal.
+In today’s world, social recognition given electronically or even presented in person provides a lot more value than a simple monetary credit delivered either electronically or socially in person.
+Allowing flexibility for employees to choose from multiple options has hence emerged as an option that many companies adopt in their recognition journey.
+However, in reality, it’s a lazy approach where companies convert old monetary rewards into points which can then be redeemed online in a superstore.
+How employees use these recognition points and what behaviors hence shape the same are mostly unknown and ignored.
 If the objective of the recognition program is to aid and build an organization culture, such programs hide the most relevant data in this process from employees and managers alike.

-As we mentioned earlier in this article that Indian society values loyalty and hence tenure based recognition has long been part of organizational recognition programs in India and even in many western countries.
+As we mentioned earlier, Indian society values loyalty and hence, tenure-based recognition has been a part of programs in India as well as in many western countries.
 These traditional programs celebrate the tenure of the employee by offering some monetary benefits or social recognition for the same.
-However studies have shown that tenure based recognition does very little, if any to improve employee loyalty and or improve their performance.
-Especially for millennial’s such tenure based recognition program might prove counterproductive acting as provocation for them to start thinking; ‘have I been here long enough already?’.
-Today’s recognition programs consider relevant and immediate recognition opportunities, while presenting the tenure as a series of “glory moments” using technology solutions (think Face book timeline) is a real opportunity for organizations to use tenure as a toll gate to further build the emotional bond with the employee.
-It’s a double edged sword as if people from my “past” are no longer working in the company; I might start to feel “old” and may trigger my departure.
+However, studies have shown that tenure-based recognition does less to improve employee loyalty and or improve their performance.
+Especially for millennial’s, such a tenure-based recognition program might prove counterproductive.
+It acts as a provocation for them to start thinking; ‘have I been here long enough already?’.
+Today’s recognition programs consider relevant and immediate recognition opportunities while presenting the tenure as a series of “glory moments.”
+Using technology solutions (think Facebook timeline) is a real opportunity for organizations to use tenure as a toll gate to further build an emotional bond with the employees.
+It’s a double-edged sword as if people from the “past” are no longer working in the company; I might start to feel “old” and may trigger my departure.

-As companies look to adopt the newer technologies for recognition programs they will have to fundamentally rethink the design of their recognition programs to make effective use of the available technology solutions.
-If you simply digitize the existing, age-old method of recognition it may not provide real business benefits and may not add value to build organizational culture.
+As companies look to adopt newer technologies for recognition programs, they will have to fundamentally rethink the design to use the available technology solutions effectively.
+If you digitize the existing, age-old methods of recognition, it may not provide real business benefits and value to build organizational culture.